-Whether you’re visiting East London from afar or a local in need of a luxury staycation after lockdown – we’ve rounded up the best places to stay from Spitalfields to Shoreditch – to London’s Royal Docks
+Whether you’re visiting from afar or a local in need of a luxury staycation – we’ve rounded up the best places to stay in East London from Spitalfields to Shoreditch – to Stratford and London’s Royal Docks

 Replete with well-worn cobbles and teetering red brick town houses, it’s little wonder Folgate Street has featured in many BBC period dramas and counts one of London’s best hotels, as voted by Condé Nast.
 The ground floor public rooms feature nor a bar or restaurant and there is certainly no spa or gym to serve as a distraction.
 Instead, there’s a sequence of elegant drawing rooms, all lined with shelves of classical literature and old encyclopaedias.
 The crackling fires, sink-into-it sofa and well-stocked honesty bar in ‘The Tapestry Room’ will lure you in.
 There’s an air of an old gentleman’s club about it, but without the associated stuffiness.
 Bedrooms with deep colour scheme, tasteful antiques and bold, tongue-in-cheek flair, feels every part the romantic eccentric.
 Add to that a sumptuous carved mahogany bed and flatscreen TV (with a media hub and Apple TV) and the whole thing oozes old school luxury with a boutique modern twist.